Uniwersytet Warszawski, Wydział Fizyki - Centralny System Uwierzytelniania

 w sali

-Over the years development of human civilization has been possible due to growing use of natural resources.
-Their exploitation has been rapidly intensifying since the Industrial Revolution, enabling growth of human population and significant improvement of life length and quality.
-However, quite few of the used resources are either completely or partially renewable, which combined with ever growing consumption of goods, results in a gradual shift of the Earth Overshoot Day to the earlier part of the year (from December 29th in 1970 to July 29th in 2019).
-Overexploitation and consecutive lack of necessary resources will bring about serious consequences for the environment and human health, thus affecting the societies at the global level (e.g. migrations, conflicts over resources).
+Over the years, the development of human civilization has been possible due to the growing use of natural resources.
+Their exploitation has been rapidly intensifying since the Industrial Revolution, enabling the growth of the human population and significant improvement in life length and quality.
+However, quite a few of the used resources are either completely or partially renewable, which, combined with ever-growing consumption of goods, results in a gradual shift of the Earth Overshoot Day to the earlier part of the year (from December 29th in 1970 to July 29th in 2019).
+Overexploitation and consecutive lack of necessary resources will bring about serious consequences for the environment and human health, thus affecting societies at the global level (e.g. migrations and conflicts over resources).

 Among the topics covered by the course are: